Madzia/qunit-testng/README.md

-##QUnit and TestNG Integrating in Maven using PhantomJS
+##QUnit and TestNG Integration in Maven using PhantomJS

 ### What is this?